Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 users can login through multiple services.
 The certificates of the IdP can be automatically updated each day too.

-Local users can still connect via the local passwords if they have one.
+Local users can still connect via the local passwords if they have one, but an option allow to disallow local login.

-Note that [Shibboleth] is an extension of Saml, so the [module Shibboleth] is deprecated, since all its features are implemented in this module.
+Note that [Shibboleth] is an extension of Saml, so the [module Shibboleth] is deprecated, since all its features are implemented in this module, without installing a specific package on the server.

 Installation